Architecture

 component.set_store(store)

 The widget does not subclass anything domain-specific; it does not reach out to a global.
-The application owns the store and injects it into each component.
-This makes the library equally usable in:
+The application owns the store and injects it into each component, so it imposes no single topology.
+Both ge-py and ge-qml run one CommitStore behind a Context singleton; what differs is how each supplies the notifier:

-• and headless tools that build a CommitStore for a one-off task.
+• headless tools build a CommitStore for a one-off task.

 Tip

-The instance() classmethods present on some components (DSCommitStoreNotifier.instance()) are a convenience for single-store applications, not a requirement. ge-qml deliberately avoids them and injects an explicit notifier into every component.
+The instance() classmethods on some components (DSCommitStoreNotifier.instance()) are a convenience, not a requirement.

 Integration recipe

-A minimal Commit-based application built on dsviper-components does five things, in this order:
+A minimal Commit-based application built on dsviper-components does four things, in this order:

 from dsviper import CommitStore, CommitDatabase